fer23333/MyLeetcode/Walmart/README.md

 	 3 < Waiting Time            : Detractors
 7. When only one order comes, deliver it regardless its distance, since you never know when is the next order.
-8. If and Only if one order exists, even the delivery time > 3 hours(Must be detractors).
+8. If and Only if one order exists, even the delivery time > 3 hours(Must be detractors). the scheduler has to deliver this item.
-   Instead of delivering it at the very last, the scheduler is going to deliver this since the scheduler doesn't know when is the next order's going to come.
+   But if delivery time > 3 hours and it's not the only item, put this item the last to deliver.
 9. Drone delivers one item at a time and have to go back to warehouse to pick up the next item.
 10. when dealing with multiple orders.